cyberjunky/home-assistant-fireservicerota/README.md

 ## Debugging
 If you experience unexpected behavior please create an GitHub issue.
 Post some debug log info or share this privately.
-You can obtain this by adding these lines to your config and restart homeassistant.
+You can obtain this information by adding the following lines to your config and restart homeassistant.

 ```
 logger:
   default: info
   logs:
-      custom_components.brandweerrooster: debug
+      custom_components.fireservicerota: debug
       fireservicerota: debug
 ```